dmetzler1988-org/tampermonkey-scripts/README.md

 This script allows you to check every link (anchor tag) on the current opened webpage, if the links are broken or not.
 To prevent CORS errors, a proxy site ([https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/)) will be used to check the links.

 It works with a key eventlistener (can be modified) and is set to key: `´`.
+The broken links will be marked with a red background.